newjersey/navigator.business.nj.gov/README.md

 For running (and testing) the app locally in development mode, it needs environment variables locally as well.
 These should be provided via a `web/.env` file which should _not_ be checked into source control.
 There exists a file `web/.env-template` which provides a blank template to show what variables should be included.
 This _is_ checked into source control and should be updated any time new frontend variables are added.

-### UI Display Content

-The `./web/display-content` folder holds files that define the user text for:

-- `IndustryLookup.ts` - how industry names are displayed
-- `LegalStructureLookup.ts` - how legal structure names are displayed

 ### Roadmaps

 In the `./web/roadmaps` directory, we have JSON files containing the static content defining tasks and steps for different roadmaps.